mlflow/mlflow/docs/source/models.rst

 The ``spaCy`` model flavor enables logging of `spaCy models <https://spacy.io/models>`_ in MLflow format via the :py:func:`mlflow.spacy.save_model()` and :py:func:`mlflow.spacy.log_model()` methods.
 Additionally, these methods add the ``python_function`` flavor to the MLflow Models that they produce, allowing the models to be interpreted as generic Python functions for inference via :py:func:`mlflow.pyfunc.load_model()`.
+This loaded PyFunc model can only be scored with DataFrame input.
 You can also use the :py:func:`mlflow.spacy.load_model()` method to load MLflow Models with the ``spacy`` model flavor in native spaCy format.